StefanoColamonaco/StefanoColamonaco.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: PhD student @ DTAI, KU Leuven

 profile:
   align: right
-  image: prof_pic.jpg
+  image: propic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Department of Computer Science</p>
+    <p>office 02.151 Celestijnenlaan 200A 3001 Leuven</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hi, I’m Stefano, a PhD student in the <a href='https://dtai.cs.kuleuven.be/'>DTAI</a> research group at <a href='https://www.kuleuven.be/english/kuleuven/'>KU Leuven</a>, supervised by <a href='https://wms.cs.kuleuven.be/people/lucderaedt'>Luc De Raedt</a> and <a href='https://www.kuleuven.be/wieiswie/en/person/00135696'>Giuseppe Marra</a>.
+I obtained both my bachelor’s and master’s degrees in Computer Science / Artificial Intelligence at <a href='https://www.unibo.it/en'>University of Bologna</a>.

+I am currently working on innovative methods to solve computer vision tasks using a neurosymbolic (NeSy) approach.
+I am also interested in generative AI and its applications in every field.